Introduction

 Not only is teaching a great way to strengthen the learning itself (in fact it’s the best validator for in-depth understanding), but it is also a catalyst for scaling knowledge in the organisation in terms of sparking new inputs.
 Embracing teaching capacities within the workforce of an organisation has multiple benefits:

+First of all knowledge can be better shared throughout the organisation.
 Instead of sourcing only external trainers, the organisation can make use of their own teachers.
 In addition to their availability, a major advantage of this is the fact that the internal trainer knows much better about organisational structures and can tailor the content even better to the learner’s needs and adapt according to individual learning styles.
 This needs to be carefully monitored to avoid “getting stuck” and to make sure that still enough external input is delivered.
 A healthy mix of internal and external teaching capacities, where the goal of the external resources is to enable and qualify for internalisation, has proven to be successful.
 Building up internal teaching capacity also enables the organisation to offer more learning opportunities without formalising it (e.g. undefined training on the job).

 All this leads to a positive impact on the learning culture itself as education becomes visible in multiple shapes and sizes within the organisation and underlines the importance of it.
 Education within an infinite organisation can only unfold its full potential if teaching is embraced and not left out of the equation.

 Mastering the rhetoric of teaching by practising logical argumentation and a structured approach to sharing knowledge (the logos), tapping into the emotions and connecting with the audience (the pathos) and building up and practising how to establish authority to address the audience (the ethos) are all crucial skills to grow as a teacher and also to manifest own knowledge to gain further wisdom on the topic.
+The art of teaching is therefore also a skill that must be learned.

 Learners that master the art of discourse and have the capacity to empower and activate the people within the organisation, will be the ultimate drivers for change and fundamentally shape the infinite organisation.